-Enterprise Architect has a powerful and flexible documentation generator that can produce Docx and RTF Word Processor files, PDF and HTML reports.
+Enterprise Architect's documentation generator produces Docx and RTF Word Processor files, PDF and HTML reports.
 The terms defined in the Glossary or the Classes used to define the concepts can both be conveniently generated and included in documentation.
 In the case of terms defined in the Glossary, this includes the term Name, Description and Type.
 In the case of terms defined as Classes it includes the term Name, Description and a variety of other information including Attributes, Tagged Values and Connections with other terms.
 A sophisticated template facility exists that provides a range of in-built templates and allows the user to create their own defining styles, images and a wide range of other formatting options.